-During the course of history it was possible to buy Turris Omnia with just one gig of RAM and also without WiFi.
+During the course of history, it was possible to buy Turris Omnia with just one gig of RAM and also without WiFi.

 In Turris OS 3.X the names of the eth1 and eth2 interfaces were reversed.
 So in Turris OS 3.X, eth1 was the one connected to WAN.
-We had to rename them in Turris OS 4 due to fixes in vanilla kernel.
+We had to rename them in Turris OS 4 due to fixes in the vanilla kernel.

 The remaining two ports are connected to a fully manageable switch as shown on the picture below.

-GPIO and friends
+GPIO and friends⚓︎

-Turris Omnia sold currently in retail and all Omnias sold via Indiegogo campaign contain extension header providing various embedded buses.
+Turris Omnia currently sold in retail and all Omnias sold via Indiegogo campaign contain an extension header providing various embedded buses.
 There was a brief period of time, when connectors for those were not equipped.
 If you bought Omnia without the header, extending it is much more complex task than just adding the header.